 *This post contains affiliate links which means I earn a small commission on your purchase.*

-1. Keep it small and manageable
+1. Start small and manageable

 Gardens take a lot of work and the work increases exponentially with the size.
 You’ll need to have time to plant, water, weed, de-bug, harvest, and cook, so it makes a lot of sense to learn small.
 You can still grow a lot of food, even in a small garden.
 You’ll be surprised at how much food you can grow in a 4 x 8 or even a 4 x 4 raised garden bed!
 Keep it small the first year so you don’t get scared off from trying again.